stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 ### Builder

-To construct a pool we provide a builder:
+A builder is used to construct and configure a descriptor set pool:

 ```java
 public static class Builder {